Jennifer Lopez Stars in Iconic Campaign for Coach x Basquiat Line

-Jennifer Lopez Stars in Iconic Campaign for Coach x Jean-Michel Basquiat Collection
+Jennifer Lopez Stars in Iconic Campaign for the New Coach x Basquiat Collection

 "Basquiat is one of my heroes," said Coach Creative Director Stuart Vevers in a press release.
 "He embodied the creative, inclusive spirit of New York and was a force for change in his community.
 I am proud to celebrate his work and values and help bring them to a new generation.
 I’m also incredibly grateful for the support and trust given to me by Basquiat’s family, and would like to thank them for their help in creating this collection and campaign."